-Last week, our experts at the Grief Recovery Center talked about panic attacks, with what it is, who it affects, what causes the attacks, as well as the symptoms to look for to know if you are experiencing a panic attack.
+Last week, our Houston therapist at the Grief Recovery Center talked about panic attacks, with what it is, who it affects, what causes the attacks, as well as the symptoms to look for to know if you are experiencing a panic attack.
 This week, we are digging more in-depth with an understanding of what to do while you have a panic attack, or if you are witnessing a family member or a friend having a panic attack.

 If you have never had a panic attack, it is common to mistake it for something else.
 The physical and emotional symptoms associated with panic attacks can be terrifying due to the uncontrollable nature and intensity of the symptoms.
 For those who have had previously experienced panic attacks, they know that it is an anxiety-ridden reaction that cannot be predicted as to when one will hit, nor can they be prevented.
 They key, as our expert counselors Grief Recovery Center will recommend, is to learn new strategies to help you understand, prepare, and learn to cope with a panic attack.

 Grief Recovery Tips for Handling Your Panic Attack

 Panic attacks are not preventable, but there are things that you can do to minimize the physical and emotional distress you will experience in the midst of an attack.
 So, how can you calm yourself from having a negative panic attack that can leave you reeling for days?
 Here are our most recommended tips from our therapists at the Grief Recovery Center.